pgallo725/livetext-pds/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Idempotence)
 >Idempotence (UK: /ˌɪdɛmˈpoʊtəns/,[1] US: /ˌaɪdəm-/)[2] is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.

 In our case, this means that the delete operation must be applied only once (if it refers to the same character), even when there are multiples deletions sent from different clients.

-The insert operation does not present this issue because even if a character is duplicated it's easy for the user to detect it and delete the extra copies that were created, while deleted characters are much harder to notice and be recovered by the users.
+Insertion is a lesser issue here because duplicated characters are easy to detect and be removed by the users.

 # How we solved the new issues

-The real cause of the aforementioned issues is that traditional text editors identify each character with an absolute position index inside the document, and this does not fit well in a scenario where (due to network delay) the clients' views of the document may not be coherent for a short period of time.
+The real cause of the aforementioned issues is that traditional text editors identify each character with an absolute position index inside the document, and this does not fit well in a scenario where (due to network delay) the clients' views of the document may not be coherent for short periods of time.

-We reimplemented the basic structure of the document by adding to each character some information providing a global ordering and unique identification of symbols, in order to achieve the properties that we need.
+We reimplemented the basic structure of the document by adding to each character extra information providing a global ordering and unique identification of symbols, in order to achieve the required properties.

 ### Conflict-Free Replicated Data Type (CRDT)
 From [Wikipedia](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)
 >In distributed computing, a conflict-free replicated data type (CRDT) is a data structure which can be replicated across multiple computers in a network, where the replicas can be updated independently and concurrently without coordination between the replicas, and where it is always mathematically possible to resolve inconsistencies which might result.

-CRDT is a different way to approach the problem: each character is not identified by its index (or position) in the document, but instead CRDT provides a structure containing a list of numerical values (***"fractional position"***) that identifies the symbol's position in an absolute way.
+CRDT is a different way to approach the problem: each character is not identified by its index (or position) in the document, but instead CRDT provides a structure containing a list of numerical values (**fractional position**) that identifies each symbol in an absolute way.

 ### Globally Ordered Characters
-Fractional indices allow us to generate new positions without having to logically shift the index of all following characters.
-Every fractional position serves as a unique symbol identifier (to avoid conflicts when 2 users insert a character in the same spot at the same time) and is also an ordered type, therefore it provides information on where the symbol has to be inserted in the document.
+The fractional position serves as a unique symbol identifier (based on the client ID, avoiding conflicts when 2 users insert a character in the same spot at the same time) and is also an ordered type, therefore it provides information on where the symbol has to be inserted in the document and allows us to insert new values without having to logically shift the index of all following characters.

 This technique resembles a binary tree: when a new character is added to the document, it gets assigned a new fractional position generated by selecting a middle value between the previous and the next symbols' fractional indices and increasing the depth of the list in case there is not enough room to do so (no floating point math is used).

 ### Globally Ordered Formatting Operations
-The solution presented above completely solves the issues related to "insert" and "delete" operations, but what about other operations that only change some *attributes* of existing symbols such as text formatting ?
+The solution presented above completely solves the issues related to "insert" and "delete", but what about other operations that only change some *attributes* of existing symbols (such as text formatting) ?

-The same ordering issues due to network delays apply here, but solving this problem was much easier: the formatting change is sent to the central server and then dispatched not only to all other clients in the same document, it is also sent back to the source allowing the server to enforce a "global ordering" of such operations (convergence to the same final state is guaranteed).
+The same network and ordering issues apply here, but solving this problem was much easier: the change is sent to the central server and then dispatched not only to all other clients in the same document, but also sent back to the source, allowing the server to enforce a "global ordering" of formatting operations (convergence to the same final state is guaranteed).

 # Architecture

-We chose the simplest distributed system: [client-server architecture](https://it.wikipedia.org/wiki/Sistema_client/server).
+We chose the simplest distributed system: a [client-server architecture](https://it.wikipedia.org/wiki/Sistema_client/server).
 This might not be the best choice perfomance-wise (especially when thinking about scaling to a large number of users), but  avoids many other problems that would've showed up in a peer-to-peer communication model.

 The information exchange between clients and the server follows a custom bytestream application-level protocol based on Qt's serialization primitives.